 Solar in the UK

-But there is certainly enough sunlight in the UK (we get about 60 percent of the sunlight received at the equator) to make investing in solar worthwhile – a point demonstrated by the fact that Britain’s first concentrated solar plant is now due to be built near St Ives in Cornwall.
+There is certainly enough sunlight in the UK (we get about 60 percent of the sunlight received at the equator) to make investing in solar worthwhile – as has been demonstrated by the construction of large scale solar projects in Cornwall and Lincolnshire.

 However, since the government slashed its support for the solar industry in 2015, the UK has seen a dramatic fall in the rate of roll out of solar PV panels.
 This short-sighted move has also triggered thousands of job losses in the solar industry.

 Greenpeace is calling for the British government to urgently review its support for the solar industry, for the sake of the climate and for the impact it has had on the growth of clean energy industry jobs in the UK.